-The time is now: it’s officially Q4 and it’s time to plan, strategize and finalize holiday planning across all marketing channels.
-Now more than ever is a crucial time for marketing programs to communicate and work together for the greater good.
-Silos are a thing of the past and attribution that proves value across channels is […]
+Q4 is well underway and the holiday period is right around the corner!
+For brands this means it’s time to plan, strategise and finalise holiday planning across all marketing channels.
+Now more than ever is a crucial time for marketing programs to work together to drive a seamless customer experience, wherever your customer choses to spend. […]

-Below are three main areas where multichannel marketing strategies will take your program to the next level for a winning holiday season.
+At Rakuten Marketing, we’ve curated three key strategies that will take your multi-channel marketing campaigns to the next level for a winning holiday season.

 1. Aligned Messaging

-We recommend aligning your messaging across channels year-round as it really helps to solidify your brand image, which is increasingly important during the holiday season.
+Aligning your messaging across channels year-round helps to solidify your brand image, which is increasingly important during the holiday season.
 Since character limits may differ across programs it can lead to different verbiage/buzzwords being used.
 So, be sure to think holistically from the start to help craft your brand story across all channels.